 Sorrel can be planted under trees since it will start growing before the trees will have leaves, and it will not mind a bit of shade in the summer.

 Sorrel is grown from seeds, or you can divide an existing plant to share.
 There are many varieties of sorrel, the most common is French sorrel.

 The leaves remind me a bit of spinach, but sorrel leaves have more taste to them; they are sour.
-Our favourite recipe is Sorrel Soup with Poached Eggs.
+Our favorite recipe is Sorrel Soup with Poached Eggs.

 Fresh asparagus from the garden is a real treat.
 It can be enjoyed raw or cooked.
-I never even tried a raw asparagus until we started growing our own.
-In stores you seldom get this yummy vegetable so fresh that it would be good for raw eating.
+I never even tried raw asparagus until we started growing our own.
+In stores, you seldom get this yummy vegetable so fresh that it would be good for raw eating.